 Kelty Packs: Dick Kelty of California, begun in the early 1950s in California.
 G

 Life Link: the Carmans of Life Link in Jackson, Wyoming.
 G, probably

 Lowe Alpine Systems: Greg Lowe, with collaboration of his relative, famous climber Jeff Lowe.
 Founded 1967 in Colorado.
 Some say invented the first commercial US-made internal frame pack.
 Nowadays, very corporate, owned by Asolo; address: Lowe Alpine International S.r.l. in Italy, with US base in New Hampshire.
 G

 Madden Equipment of Boulder, Colorado.
 Madden Equipment was started in Boulder back in 1974 by Outward Bound instructor, Dan Madden..
 Very high-quality, all Made in America backpacks.
 Owner was Rob Lewis in the 90s.
 Madden ended in the early 2000s, but in 2014 has re-started, under President Michael Valvano, offering their original designs and Made in America manufacturing.
 Link to Madden Equipment.
 The company also maintains a Facebook page under the name "maddenequipment."
 G

 Marmot Mountain Works: Eric Reynolds and his designer George Hundley of Marmot, originally based in Grand Junction, Colorado.
 In recent years, Eric has been key in the formation of the very innovative and very "green" clothing company named "NAU," General Manager Mark Galbraith.
+And more recently yet, a major force in humanitarian work in Uganda.
 G

 MEI of Fresno, California, since 1973.
 This company in the old days made very high quality backpacks, but now they specialize in travel packs which are also comfortably back-packable.
 Their claim to fame in the history of gear is that they created the first true travel pack.
 They also make their packs here in the USA.
 You can find them on Facebook.
 G